aws-neuron/neuronx-distributed-training/docs/tutorials/hf_llama3_8B_SFT.rst

 Training the model
 ------------------

-The pre-training job is launched almost exactly the same as the compile job.
+The pre-training job is launched almost exactly in the same way as the compile job.
 We now turn off the ``COMPILE`` environment variable and run the same training script to start pre-training.